20 Nov. 2017

 Enrolment and Staffing

-The Golden Learning Centre currently has eight full time classroom teachers, one SERT, one FSL teacher, one half-time Music teacher and one teaching Vice Principal.
-One ECE, Three EAs, two half-time administrative assistants and a half time librarian compliment the GLC team of professionals.
+The Golden Learning Centre currently has nine full time classroom teachers, one SERT, one FSL teacher, and one half-time Music teacher.
+Two ECEs, two EAs, one administrative assistants and a half time librarian compliment the GLC team of professionals.

 Programming and Curriculum Highlights